kalyanikhona/indian-chatgpt-usage-study/data-visualizations.md

 **Trust-Based Relationship Development**: Daily users demonstrate 2x higher communication investment, suggesting advisory rather than transactional AI relationships.

+### Hedging as Behaviour

+Hedging is "near-zero for 46-55" suggests:

+- Older professionals communicate more directly with ChatGPT
+- They're more confident in their requests
+- They treat AI as a tool rather than a social interaction requiring politeness

+The pattern "highest in 26-45 age range" indicates:

+- Mid-career professionals may feel less certain about AI interactions
+- They might apply more social politeness norms to AI communication
+- Could reflect workplace communication habits (being diplomatic/indirect)

 ### Market Implications

 **For AI Development**: